 About Wabash The 16th President of Wabash College

 Gregory D. Hess became the 16th president of Wabash College on July 1, 2013.
-Wabash is the private liberal arts college for men located in Crawfordsville, Indiana, whose mission is “to educate men to think critically, act responsibly, lead effectively, and live humanely.”
+Wabash is The Liberal Arts College for Men, and its mission is “to educate men to think critically, act responsibly, lead effectively, and live humanely.”

-Under his leadership, the College secured more than $19 million in funding in 2014, and Wabash set a record for the highest number of alumni donors to its Annual Fund.
-He also hosted a national conference Celebrating the Value of the Liberal Arts, which attracted scholars, presidents, foundation leaders, and experts from business, medicine, and law from across the country.
+Under his leadership, the College secured more than $22 million in funding in 2015 (after raising $19 million in 2014).
+He also hosted a national conference Celebrating the Value of the Liberal Arts, which attracted scholars, presidents, foundation leaders, and experts from business, medicine, and law from across the country in the fall of 2014.

-Dr. Hess serves on the board of directors of the Independent Colleges of Indiana, Great Lakes Colleges Association, and Montgomery County Economic Development.
+Dr. Hess serves on the board of directors of the Independent Colleges of Indiana, Great Lakes Colleges Association, Indiana West Advantage (Montgomery County economic development), and the Economic Club of Indiana.

 Prior to his tenure at Wabash, Dr. Hess was Dean of the Faculty and Vice President of Academic Affairs at Claremont McKenna College at Claremont, California.